-On this day in 1984, Van Halen’s colossal hit “Jump” began it’s four-week peak at #1 on the U.S. Billboard’s Singles chart.
-“Jump” knocked out Culture Club’s “Karma Chameleon” to hold the top spot on the Billboard Hot 100 for four weeks.
+On this day in 1984, Van Halen’s colossal hit “Jump” began its four-week peak at #1 on the U.S. Billboard’s Singles chart.
+“Jump” knocked out Culture Club’s “Karma Chameleon” to hold the top spot on the Billboard Hot 100 for five weeks.
 “Jump” is the only Van Halen single ever to hit #1 on the Billboard Hot 100.
 The song thereafter secured its place among rock music’s most popular songs, and is now considered by some to be one of the most influential rock songs of all time.

 “Jump” was the second song Van Halen recorded at Ed’s “5150”studio.
 (Their cover of “In The Midnight Hour” was the first, which remains unreleased).
 David Lee Roth wrote the lyrics in the backseat of his Mercury convertible.